Aosta Valley on Sophie’s World

 Sadly, mine won’t cooperate today.

-So instead of getting another bike and have everyone wait, I have a lazy day by the pool.
-I’m trying to read a book, but my eyes are continually drawn to this mountain top before me, letting the imagination run wild.
+So instead of getting another bike and have everyone wait, I spend the rest of the day by the pool.
+I’m trying to read a book, but my eyes are continually drawn to this mountain top before me, making my imagination run wild.

 They’re not really people, though.
 Or are they…